rocky-linux/documentation/docs/guides/installation.md

 Clicking the <kbd>Software Selection</kbd> option on the main *Installation Summary* screen presents you with the section of the installation where you can pick the exact software packages that get installed on the system.
 The software selection area is divided into :

-- **Base Environment** : Minimal Install and Custom Operating System
+- **Base Environment** : Minimal Install and Custom operating system
-- **Additional software for Selected Environment** : Selecting a Base Environment on the left side presents a variety of related additional software that can be installed for the given environment on the right side.
-Please note that this is only applicable if you were installing from a full Rocky Linux 9 DVD or if you have additional repositories configured.
+- **Additional software for Selected Environment** : Selecting a Base Environment on the left side presents a variety of related additional software to install for the given environment on the right side.
+Note that this is only applicable if you were installing from a full Rocky Linux 9 DVD or if you have additional repositories configured.

 Select the *Minimal Install* (Basic functionality) option.